sailshq/whelk/README.md

 # whelk

-Run any JavaScript function as a shell script.
+Run a JavaScript function as a shell script.

 `whelk` is a built-in feature of the Sails framework that enables the use of `sails run`, but it can also be used as a standalone module.